clarityoverclever/clarityoverclever.github.io/_posts/2025-11-10-logging-how-automations-communicate.md

 I would say that this _is_ a log entry, but there are several areas of improvement.
  - Extract logic into a function.
- - Declare explicit data types to add calrity and error resistance.
+ - Declare explicit data types to add clarity and error resistance.
  - Include metadata, like error levels or codes
  - Add persistence for monitoring or later analysis